Becker Prize

 Guidelines for Submission

-• Publishers must complete the book nomination form (available in late spring 2024).
+• Publishers must complete the book nomination form.

 • Each press may nominate a maximum of six books for the Becker Prize.